Skip to content

 What types of activities will my child engage in at Summer Camp?

 Each week has a theme that influences the types of activities kids will be doing.
-These typically consist of swimming, rock climbing, active gym games, S.T.E.A.M. (science, technology, engineering, arts, math), team building, community connections, and dress-up days.
-For example, if the theme is “depths of the deep,” the activities for S.T.E.A.M. would involve an oil spill experiment or ocean slime.
+These typically consist of swimming, active gym games, creative time, team building, and community connections.
+For example, if the theme is “depths of the deep,” the activities for creative time would involve an oil spill experiment or ocean slime.

 Kids will also be able to experience field trips.
 These excursions take place on Fridays and may include an offsite destination, such as a museum, movie theater, or zoo; or involve something we bring in to do onsite, such as a petting zoo or carnival games.
 Specific activities and field trip activities vary based on your club location.